 Teacher candidates are expected to project a professional image that reflects appropriate dress, conduct, and code of ethics.
 The Education Department has a dress code that is required for all candidates participating in clinical experiences.
-The Teacher Education Board has the obligation to terminate the clinical experience at any time that a student no longer satisfies the requirements for the field experience, practicum, and/or student teaching.
+The Teacher Education Board has the obligation to terminate the clinical experience at any time that a student no longer satisfies the requirements for the clinical experience.